andreseloysv/FixText/README.md

 # FixText

-FixText is a tiny macOS helper that fixes grammar and wording using Google’s Gemini models.
-Copy any text, tap a global shortcut, and your corrected text appears on the clipboard moments later.
+FixText is a macOS helper app that improves grammar and wording using Google’s Gemini models.
+Select any text, press a global shortcut, and your corrected version appears moments later.
+If you like the result, just hit Enter—done.
 ---

 ## For non-technical folks